On the side of the Christy Clark bus are the words "Debt Free B.C."

 This could mean one of two things -- we are now debt-free or we will be.
-Either way, this statement stands as the all-time whopper in B.C. history and that covers a hell of a lot of territory.
+Either way, this statement stands as the all-time whopper in British Columbian history, and that covers a hell of a lot of territory.

 No matter how you crunch the numbers, the NDP governments in their decade look like misers and skinflints next to this bunch.

-Assuming that Premier Clark is referring to her Liquified Natural Gas revenue driven "Prosperity Fund" as the means for erasing B.C.'s debt, this is pie in the sky and cow pie at that.
+Assuming that Premier Clark is referring to her liquified natural gas (LNG) revenue driven "Prosperity Fund" as the means for erasing B.C.'s debt, this is pie in the sky, and cow pie at that.

-There is little, if any, certainty that the Liquefied Natural Gas (LNG) will ever come on stream.
+There is little, if any, certainty that the LNG will ever come on stream.
 There must be markets for it offshore, since the domestic market is flooded in natural gas from "fracking."
-To give you a bit of a feel for this, only a few months ago, the industry and government flacks were talking about the huge Asian need for our gas in LNG form, then we recently learned that our biggest potential customer, China, was sitting on some of the world's biggest unconventional gas reserves.
+To give you a bit of a feel for this, only a few months ago industry and government flacks were talking about the huge Asian need for our gas in LNG form.
+Then we learned that our biggest potential customer, China, was sitting on some of the world's biggest unconventional gas reserves.
 Russia has the largest supply of gas in the world.

 The plain truth of the matter is that a large scale LNG industry in B.C. is speculative at best.